Israeli says it is expanding its ground operation in Gaza after knocking out communications

-JERUSALEM (AP) — Israel is expanding its ground operation in Gaza with infantry and armored vehicles backed by “massive” strikes from the air and sea, the Israeli military spokesman said Saturday.
+JERUSALEM (AP) — Israel said Saturday it is expanding its ground operation in Gaza with infantry and armored vehicles backed by "massive" strikes from the air and sea, including the bombing of Hamas tunnels — a key target in its campaign to crush the territory's ruling group after its bloody incursion in southern Israel three weeks ago.

-Rear Adm.
-Daniel Hagari said that “the forces are still on the ground and are continuing the war.”

-Previously, troops had conducted brief nightly ground incursions before returning to Israel.
+Israel also knocked out communications in Gaza, creating a near-blackout of information from the besieged enclave and largely cutting off the territory's 2.3 million people from the outside world.

-Earlier Saturday, the military had released videos showing columns of armored vehicles moving slowly in open sandy areas of Gaza, the first visual confirmation of ground troops, and said warplanes bombed dozens of Hamas tunnels and underground bunkers.
+On Saturday, the Israeli military released grainy images of tank columns moving slowly in open areas of Gaza and said warplanes bombed dozens of Hamas tunnels and underground bunkers.

-The move is a further escalation in Israel's campaign to crush the territory's ruling militant group after its bloody incursion in southern Israel three weeks ago and a new sign that Israel is moving closer to an all-out invasion of Gaza.
+“The forces are still on the ground and are continuing the war,” said the army spokesman, Rear Adm.
+Daniel Hagari, indicating that the next stage has begun in what is expected to evolve into an all-out ground offensive in northern Gaza.

-Late Friday, Hagari had said ground forces were “expanding their activity” in Gaza and “acting with great force ... to achieve the objectives of the war.”
-Israel has amassed hundreds of thousands of troops along the border.
+Early in the war, Israel had already amassed hundreds of thousands of troops along the border.
+Until now, troops had conducted brief nightly ground incursions before returning to Israel.

 Israel says its strikes target Hamas fighters and infrastructure and that the militants operate from among civilians, putting them in danger.